baldwindavid/ex_waiter/README.md

 ## Why This Exists?

-In some testing scenarios there is no obvious way to ensure that asynchronous side effects have taken place without continuously checking for successful completion.
+In some scenarios there is no obvious way to ensure that asynchronous side effects have taken place without continuously checking for successful completion.
 For example, perhaps an assertion is needed on click data being asynchronously persisted to the database.
 It is not difficult to write a